davibernardes035/ElasticSearchExample/README.md

                         .setSSLHostnameVerifier(sslFactory.getHostnameVerifier())
                         ).build();
 ```
-6. An ElasticsearchTransport instance is created using the RestClient and a JacksonJsonpMapper, which handles JSON serialization and deserialization.
+6. An `ElasticsearchTransport` instance is created using the `RestClient` and a `JacksonJsonpMapper`, which handles JSON serialization and deserialization.
 ```
 ElasticsearchTransport transport = new RestClientTransport(
         restClient, new JacksonJsonpMapper()
 );

 ```
-7. Finally, an ElasticsearchClient is instantiated using the transport, allowing you to perform operations on Elasticsearch.
+7. Finally, an `ElasticsearchClient` is instantiated using the transport, allowing you to perform operations on Elasticsearch.
 ```
 elasticsearchClient = new ElasticsearchClient(transport);
 ```

-8. This section defines a matchQuery using the MatchQuery builder, which matches documents based on the content field.
+8. This section defines a `matchQuery` using the `MatchQuery` builder, which matches documents based on the content field.
 The query variable represents the search query term.
 ```
 public SearchResponse search() {
     Query matchQuery = MatchQuery.of(q -> q.field("content").query(query))._toQuery();

 ```
-9. Here, the search method is called on the elasticsearchClient object.
+9. Here, the search method is called on the `elasticsearchClient` object.
 It performs a search operation on the wikipedia index, starting from the first document (from index 0) and returning a maximum of 10 documents
 (size 10).
-The matchQuery is used as the search query.
-The response is captured in a SearchResponse<ObjectNode>.
+The `matchQuery` is used as the search query.
+The response is captured in a `SearchResponse<ObjectNode>`.

 ```
 SearchResponse<ObjectNode> response;